 Fulfillment centers closer to customers will become more important

 The fight to have the fastest delivery is already underway, led by Amazon.
 Many eCommerce businesses are scrambling to provide one- and two-day shipping.
-The best way to do that is by placing stock in centrally-located order fulfillment centers.
-If you sell internationally, you may want to use warehouses in the US and other countries.
+The best way to do this is by placing stock in centrally-located order fulfillment centers.
+If you sell internationally, you may want to choose fulfillment warehouse locations both in the US and other countries.
 This strategy can also reduce your shipping costs.

 Prepare Your Business for Changes in International Shipping

 Business owners must always prepare for changes that can affect their business models.
-This includes major disruptions to the global economy.
-Changing international postal rates is just one of many factors that can impact your eCommerce business.
-Work with your 3PL services company to be prepared to weather eCommerce market shifts.
+The change in international postal rates is just one of many factors that can impact your eCommerce business.
+Work with your 3PL services company to be prepared to weather the ever-changing eCommerce marketplace.